-In addition to devices, a subcircuit may contain definitions, such as models via the .MODEL statement, parameters via the .PARAM statement, and functions via the .FUNC statement.
+In addition to devices, a subcircuit may contain definitions, such as models via the .MODEL statement, parameters via the .PARAM statement, and functions via either the .FUNC or .PARAM statements.
 Xyce also supports the definition of one or more subcircuits within another subcircuit.
 Subcircuits can be nested to an arbitrary extent, where one subcircuit can contain another subcircuit, which can contain yet another subcircuit, and so on.